couchbaselabs/sdk-rfcs/rfc/0052-sdk3-full-text-search.md

 * `searchQuery(SearchQuery searchQuery)`.
 If the user has already specified a `SearchQuery`, either at construction time or via another call to `SearchRequest.searchQuery()`, the SDK needs to raise an `InvalidArgumentException`.
 * `vectorSearch(VectorSearch vectorSearch)`.
 If the user has already specified a `VectorSearch`, either at construction time or via another call to `SearchRequest.vectorSearch()`, the SDK needs to raise an `InvalidArgumentException`.

-These fluent-style methods are proposed because, at least in some SDKs, FTS follows a fluent style.
+These fluent-style methods are proposed because, although we do not generally use fluent-style in SDK3 (outside of FTS in some SDKs, and sub-document), this is a good fit for a concept new to the SDKs: having two (or more, in future) major top-level features that are and/or in the same request.

-If this is completely un-idiomatic to an SDK, this alternative single constructor can be considered:
+If this is completely un-idiomatic to an SDK, this alternative single constructor can be considered by that SDK:

 ```
 SearchRequest.searchRequest([SearchQuery searchQuery], [VectorSearch vectorSearch])